-2.2 Network Connection and IP assignment
+2.3 Network Connection and IP assignment

 The Network Camera supports the operation through the network.
 When a camera is first connected to the network it has no IP address.
 So, it is necessary to allocate an IP address to the device with the "Smart Manager" utility on the CD.
+The factory default IP is "192.168.30.220".

 - 1. Connect the Network Camera / device to the network and power up. - 2.
-Start SmartManager utility (Start>All programs>SmartManager>SmartManager), the main window will be displayed, after a short while any network devices connected to the network will be displayed in the list.
+Start SmartManager utility (Start>All Programs>SmartManager>SmartManager), the main window will be displayed, after a short while any network devices connected to the network will be displayed in the list.